uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

 ## Deleting Data From Volume

+Data can be deleted from a volume at any time to free space within the VM filesystem.
+However, deleting files does not automatically reduce the physical storage consumed by the volume.

 All block storage volumes in Cloud.rc are thin provisioned.
 This means that the physical storage consumed by a volume depends on the amount of data written to it, not the provisioned volume size.

 For example, a 160 GB volume containing 5 GB of data consumes approximately 5 GB of physical storage.
 As additional data is written, more physical storage is allocated until the volume reaches its maximum provisioned size of 160 GB.